Payment and Insurance

 If you have insurance, we accept a number of plans at Esperanza:

-- Commercial Health Insurance Plans: Aetna, Keystone Health Plan East, IBC Marketplace Proactive plans, IBC Personal Choice.
+- Commercial Health Insurance Plans: Aetna, Cigna, Geisinger, Independence Administrators, Keystone Health Plan East, Keystone ACA plans; Personal Choice; UHC Commercial; United Healthcare PPO

 Please note that if you are part of an HMO, you will need to contact the insurance company to request a change to one of our clinicians before we can begin to take care of you.
 It is also your responsibility to notify us about any changes in your insurance coverage.